 VG10: A common steel type used in Japan, VG10 was designed for kitchen cutlery but has now made its way to sporting knives (hunting and fishing) as well.
 It is a stainless steel with a high carbon content.
 The metallurgy breaks down as such, 1% Carbon, 15% Chromium, 1% Molybdenum, 0.2% Vanadium, 1.5% Cobalt, and 0.5% Manganese.
 VG10 is a very versatile steel and a great one for beginners and experienced users.
 It is quite durable, so you need not worry about chipping if you treat it properly.
 It is easy to sharpen, and has great edge retention.

 SLD: Designed by Hitachi as a steel used for dies to cut and punch other steels, it has also proven itself in the Japanese cutlery world.
 It’s composition looks something like this: Carbon 1.4-1.6%, Chromium 11.0-13.0%, Molybdenum 0.8-1.2% & Vanadium 0.2-0.50%.
 This translates to a stainless steel that is quite durable and holds a razor edge.
-So far in my experience sharpening and using SLD steel, I find it takes a very nice edge.
+So far in my experience sharpening and using SLD steel, I find it quite enjoyable to work with.

-BLUE CARBON STEEL (AOGAMI): A highly sought after steel by knife makers for being more forgiving in the forging process then white carbon, blue carbon is not as pure as shirogami.
+Blue carbon steel (Aogami): A highly sought after steel by knife makers for being more forgiving in the forging process then white carbon, blue carbon is not as pure as shirogami.
 Blue carbon steel adds tungsten and chromium for rust resistance and is more wear resistant.
-There are 3 types of blue steel: Blue #1, Blue #2, and Aogami Super or super blue steel.
+There are 3 common types of blue steel: Blue #1, Blue #2, and Aogami Super or super blue steel.
 Aogami super is much more rich in chemical composition and includes vanadium & molybdenum.
 This helps boost its edge retention and is said to be a bit tougher than #1 & #2.

 No matter which way you look at it, these carbon steels are a joy to sharpen and cut with.
 So it really is all about personal preference.